NGewirtz/TeamAwesomesauce/README.md

 ## Nestio Price Estimator

-React on Rails App using historical renting data to estimate the price of a new rental.
-Additionally the Google Maps API, and React Chart.js were used for data visualization.
+React on Rails App using historical apartment rental data to estimate the price of a new rental.
+Additionally the Google Maps API, and React Chart.js are used for data visualization.

 Contributors:
 [Robert O'Connor](https://github.com/rgoc123)